Flanagans404/Your-skincare-girl/README.md

 rev0.2
 added image file in repository of the main to work on the background with it and center my text and buttons over it vertically...

+rev0.3 of this file
+wow. i succeed to do from github what i strive to do on replit like hell using pull from code on github. i got for the first time a control over a modification on the index file i made by inadvertence on replit which was immediatly detected during the pull from github on replit. thanks god i did not commit the change on replit and used the revision from github. little me likee version control....:-)